 NOTE: If there is either an exception step or an error process in your workflow, the workflow assumes that the error step or the error process will handle the error and the workflow will not send the error out.
-In order to capture the error, you need to insert a stop step into your workflow.
-Note that by putting in a stop step, the caller gets the generic workflow stop error and not the original error, but the original error is stored in the Error Code and Error Message process properties.
+To capture the error, insert a stop step into your workflow.
+Note that by adding a stop step, the caller gets the generic workflow stop error and not the original error, but the original error is stored in the Error Code and Error Message process properties.